Aphrotee/coldmailer/README.md

 # coldmailer
-Coldmailer is a light weight tool that redefines email automation with its streamlined command line interface, designed to effortlessly send emails to countless recipients.
+Coldmailer is a light weight tool that redefines email automation with its streamlined command line interface, designed to effortlessly send custom emails to many recipients.

 ## Installation
 Clone the this repository